 - Appliances and wiring – contain valuable copper and other metals.

-- Glass and plastic fixtures – often repurposed into industrial materials.
+- Glass and plastic fixtures – repurposed into industrial materials.

 Frequently Asked Questions